Desert Invasion - U.S.

 Water cache provided by American citizens for illegal aliens, in violation of U.S. law.
 Note the flag to guide illegals.
 Late May, 2004.2

-Aid station for illegal aliens, Mile Marker 4, Border road, east of Naco.
+Aid station for illegal aliens east of Naco.
 The sticker on the car reads "Samaritans", almost certainly the same group that has the website www.nomoredeaths.org.

-Aiding and abetting station, Mile Marker 4, Border road.
+Aiding and abetting station on a Border road.
 The banner reads "no more deaths" - an admirable and humane goal, as long as illegal aliens are apprehended and returned to their country of origin (which is emphatically not the case with these aid stations).

 American Border Patrol took this photo on July 1, 2005 of one of the many Humane Borders water stations along the border in Arizona.
 This one is in Mexico about 200 yards south of the border.